joeybose/joeybose.github.io/_posts/2022-05-20-GenCourse.markdown

 # Reading List:
 ## Textbooks
 There is no required textbook for this course but the ["Geometric Deep Learning proto book"](https://geometricdeeplearning.com/) is a good reference for much of the technical foundations covered in this course.
+Another fantastic resource is the ["Differential Geometry for Generative Modeling"](http://www2.compute.dtu.dk/~sohau/weekendwithbernie/Differential_geometry_for_generative_modeling.pdf) textbook.

 **Reading List is subject to change**